Copyright 2010 Deah Curry PhD, updated January 2015

 I want to suggest to you that these are self-sabotaging excuses.
 Now, writing may not be your thing.
 Maybe you’re not a reader (but, ahem, then what are you doing here?
 Your personality and talents might be better suited for a different kind of marketing strategy.

 I’m not saying you have to write.
 But Google does prioritize websites with blogs and lots of other content.
 And lots of potential clients like to read.
 So if you don’t write a few things at least, you aren’t giving yourself every opportunity to connect with clients.

 Here are 4 ideas for easy written give-away items that even non-writers can produce relatively quickly.

-No Hype Coaching Question: If you knew that your ideal clients were waiting for you to communicate with them with short, helpful, written information, which one of these writing ideas would you try first?
+So bottom line -- If you knew that your ideal clients were waiting for you to communicate with them with short, helpful, written information, which one of these writing ideas would you try first?
 Now that you know Google wants to see writing of relevance and substance proliferate on the internet, you might consider writing as a way to feed the vital force of your business.